-ExpressVPN has 148 locations in 94 different countries which means you can dial your IP address into 148 locations around the world.
+ExpressVPN has servers in loads of different countries which means you can dial your IP address into 160 locations around the world.
 ExpressVPN delivers great performance - and it’s put the effort into its software too, with dedicated apps for Windows, Mac, Linux, iOS, Android and BlackBerry as well as some Smart TVs, Amazon Fire TV Sticks, Apple TV, PS4 and Xbox and even your router.
 Not only that but there are solid online tutorials too, so even if VPNs are dark magic to you they’ll have you up and running in no time.
 P2P is fully supported and it's super speedy so you can torrent using the maximum bandwidth of your broadband connection and there’s a kill switch that keeps your IP address hidden if anything goes wrong with the VPN or with your internet connection.
-ExpressVPN is reasonably priced, delivers a good service and has support for three simultaneous connections.
-There’s no free trial available but there is a no-fuss 30-day money back guarantee if the service doesn’t meet your requirements so that's a good way to test it out if you're unsure.
+ExpressVPN is reasonably priced, delivers a good service and has support for five simultaneous connections.
+There’s no free trial available as such but there is a no-fuss 30-day money back guarantee if the service doesn’t meet your requirements so that's a good way to test it out if you're unsure.
 We have used the 24/7 customer service a number of times and can vouch for its effectiveness - we had a couple of issues with using the service on a PC and were able to sort it within a few minutes using the instant online chat support.

 A superb VPN service especially for torrenting and downloading lots of data